 Spouse of U.S. Citizen

-A foreign national spouse of U.S. Citizen is almost always entitled to come to the United States and to obtain a green card by becoming a lawful permanent resident.
+Overview: A foreign national spouse of a U.S. Citizen is almost always entitled to come to the United States and become a lawful permanent resident (green card holder).
 As a permanent resident, the spouse is eligible to work in the United States and may be eligible to obtain citizenship after three years.
-In the interest of uniting families, foreign national spouses may be able to overcome certain indiscretions that would otherwise bar them from obtaining permanent residency (i.e. unauthorized work and being in the United States without authorization).

 If your spouse is inside the United States:

 If your spouse is inside the United States, multiple petitions will need to be submitted to USCIS.
 The petitions may be submitted concurrently and will need to demonstrate that a bona fide family relationship exists.
-Additionally, the foreign national spouse will need to demonstrate that they are eligible to adjust status and become a permanent resident.
-When the foreign national spouse applies for adjustment of status, he or she may also request work authorization and the ability to travel abroad.
-If all goes well and the petition for adjustment of status is granted, the foreign national spouse will be granted a “green card” as a permanent resident of the United States.
+Additionally, the foreign national spouse will need to demonstrate eligibility to adjust status and become a permanent resident.

 If the couple is recently married, the foreign national will only be granted conditional permanent residency, and will need to complete additional steps before the conditions on the permanent residency are removed.